openaps/docs/docs/docs/walkthrough/phase-6/Configure-Automatic-Sensitivity-Mode-and-Advanced-Meal-Assist.md

 For more information review https://github.com/openaps/oref0/issues/58

-Automatic Sensitivity automatically detects when the PWD is more or less sensitive to insulin than normal and then is used as an input to the algorythm that makes adjustments to temp basals.
+Automatic Sensitivity automatically detects when the PWD is more or less sensitive to insulin than normal and then is used as an input to the algorithm that makes adjustments to temp basals.

 Advanced Meal Assist, aka AMA, will do predictions as to where BG is going and will start issuing temp basal much sooner than normal after a meal.
 By default, AMA is turned off and you need to add some items to your reports to get it working.
 With AMA enabled, bolus snooze has been shorted to DIA/3 or DIA/4 as opposed to a normal Bolus Snooze of DIA/2.

 Also, if you have Meal Assist enabled already (the reports), it should just be a matter of pulling the correct oref0 branch to start benefiting from AMA.

-1)	Ensure you get the latest AMA branch of oref0 tools
+1)	AMA is current on the dev branch of oref0 tools
 ```
 cd
 cd src
 cd oref0
 git pull
-git checkout advanced-meal-assist
+git checkout dev
 npm install && sudo npm install -g && sudo npm link && sudo npm link oref0
 ```
 OR
 ```
-sudo npm install -g git://github.com/openaps/oref0.git'#advanced-meal-assist'
+sudo npm install -g git://github.com/openaps/oref0.git'#dev'
 ```

 Make sure you run the last line to install the tools.